Marc Lee Shannon Live in Concert | Wed. Nov. 19th

 • High blood pressure

-In the context of opioid use disorder, medication-assisted treatment (MAT) is the use of medications like buprenorphine, methadone, and extended-release naltrexone in combination with behavioral therapies to treat opioid use disorder.
-MAT is endorsed by the National Institute on Drug Abuse (NIDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA) as the gold standard of treatment for opioid use disorder.
-Yet, MAT is drastically underutilized.
+Medication for opioid use disorder is the use of medications like buprenorphine, methadone, and extended-release naltrexone in combination with behavioral therapies to treat opioid use disorder.
+Medication for opioid use disorder is endorsed by the National Institute on Drug Abuse (NIDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA) as the gold standard of treatment for opioid use disorder.
+Yet, medication for opioid use disorder is drastically underutilized.

 According to the Centers for Disease Control and Prevention (CDC), there is a lack of communication about the effectiveness of these medications, and providers are markedly underusing them.

-There are some misconceptions about MAT, like the belief that you are swapping one substance for another.
+There are some misconceptions about medication for opioid use disorder, like the belief that you are swapping one addiction for another.
 However, this feeds into the lack of communication about how these medications work and their effectiveness.

-Suboxone reduces withdrawal symptoms and cravings and blocks the effects of other opioids, preventing its misuse.
-MAT lowers the risk of transmitting infectious diseases, reduces the risk of mortality, reduces opioid use, improves employment opportunities, increases the risk of remaining in recovery, and reduces the criminal justice involvement involved in substance use.
+Suboxone reduces withdrawal symptoms and cravings and blocks the effects of other opioids.
+Medication for opioid use disorder lowers the risk of transmitting infectious diseases, reduces the risk of death, reduces opioid use, improves employment opportunities, increases the risk of remaining in recovery, and reduces criminal justice involvement in substance use.

 When can I start taking buprenorphine to avoid precipitated withdrawal?